ductuantruong/enskd/README.md

 [megvii-research/mdistiller](https://github.com/megvii-research/mdistiller) (for Decouple Knowledge Distillation).

-Thanks for these authors to open source their code!
+Thanks for these authors for sharing their work!